SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

 The count of the number of evaluations of the function to be simulated during this algorithm is deterministic, namely the "*number of iterations or generations*" multiplied by the "*number of individuals in the population*".
-With the default values, it takes between `40x50=2000` and `100*50=5000` evaluations.
+With the default values of 40 to 100 individuals on 50 generations, it takes between `40x50=2000` and `100*50=5000` evaluations.
 It is for this reason that this algorithm is usually interesting when the dimension of the state space is large, or when the non-linearities of the simulation make the evaluation of the gradient of the functional by numerical approximation complicated or invalid.
 But it is also necessary that the calculation of the function to be simulated is not too costly to avoid a prohibitive optimization time length.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo12.rst